Architects of Change II

 Millions of children and young people suffer from afflictions such as poverty, illiteracy and violence.
 Three architects of change are working to provide them with resources for their development and independence.
 (7 of 10)

 It is estimated that over three-quarters of virgin forests have already disappeared.
 Three architects of change are finding new sustainable methods of forest exploitation and management, as well as educating people about the importance of its...

 Women in many countries are being exploited and deprived of their human rights.
 Due to the efforts of the architects of change, many of these women are managing to rebuild their lives.
 (9 of 10)

-Globally we encounter orphaned children, traumatized survivors, and people who have lost everthing.
-Three architects of change are helping individuals rebuild that which has been destroyed.
+Three architects of change are helping individuals rebuild that which has been destroyed by disaster and strife.
 (10 of 10)